 - Change members' behavior.
 If your members got used to booking meeting rooms by coming to the reception or calling a community manager, ask them to make reservations through the app.
 As soon as they discover a simpler and more convenient way to book a room, apply for a benefit, or a discounted service, they will change their behavior forever.

-- Create benefit and service catalogs.
+- Create benefit and product catalogs.
 Nothing is more attractive than freebies and discounts.
-Present them beautifully in benefit and service catalogs that are easy to discover through the coworking app.
+Present them beautifully in the benefits catalog and Shop that are easy to discover through the coworking app.
 Refresh those catalogs regularly, add new goodies, notify clients about updates, and members will frequently come to check out what's new.

-When you put so many efforts into activation and engagement with your coworking space app, you surely want to track the results.
+When you put so much effort into activation and engagement with your coworking space app, you surely want to track the results.
 In this section, we will talk about how to measure community engagement with workspace software.

 First of all, let's figure out what is community engagement because it's impossible to measure success if you are unclear about the definition.